chrispaladin7/Ionic_Test_animation/README.md

 # Ionic_Test_animation
 Ionic app with animation

+Included in this Ionic React Template/UI
+- Ionic Animation

 ## Prerequisites
 Before you get started, make sure you have the following tools installed on your machine: